 The Mouse utility allows you to change your pointing device or mouse settings.

 To access the Mouse utility:

-1 Click the Start button and, in the Search field, type Mouse.
-In the list that appears above, click on your selection.
-Or click the Mouse icon in the Optimize tab of TOSHIBA Assist.
+1 Click Start, Control Panel, Hardware and Sound, and then under Devices and Printers, click Mouse, or click the Mouse icon in the Optimize tab of TOSHIBA Assist.